vapor-community/leaf-markdown/README.md

 ### Add as dependency

-Add VaporMarkdown as a dependency in your `Package.swift` file:
+Add LeafMarkdown as a dependency in your `Package.swift` file:

 ```
     dependencies: [
         ...,
-        .Package(url: "https://github.com/brokenhandsio/VaporMarkdown", majorVersion: 0, minor: 1)
+        .Package(url: "https://github.com/brokenhandsio/LeafMarkdown", majorVersion: 0, minor: 1)
     ]
 ```